 Where your data is stored

-Primary storage is in Germany (Hetzner).
+Primary storage is in Germany (Contabo).
 Backups are encrypted and held in the same region.
 Some sub-processors operate from outside the UK and EU; in those cases we rely on the UK Government’s adequacy regulations or Standard Contractual Clauses to ensure your data remains protected to UK / EU standards.

 How long we keep it